 Watch a movie on the television, or read a magazine next to the living green wall.

 Although these international locations may not have all amenities of the Centurion Lounges in the United States - e.g., some provide freshly prepared hot food, but at an additional charge - they remain a valuable alternative for customers who lack access to traditional airline lounges, which may be restricted to passengers in premium cabins or with elite status.

 American Express has been in the business of meeting travelers' needs for over 100 years, and by bringing its network of airport lounges back to the U.S. market where the company was founded it demonstrates that it continues to find new ways of assisting its cardholders.
 More people are traveling by air than ever before, connecting at busy hubs and - hopefully not too often - waiting out delays.

 The next time you're at the airport, be sure to check if one of these American Express lounges is located near you.
-Download the LoungeBuddy mobile app for iOS or Android to stay informed with pictures, amenities, access rules, and new locations as they're announced.
+Download the LoungeBuddy mobile app to stay informed with pictures, amenities, access rules, and new locations as they're announced.

 U.S. Locations and Operating Hours

 - Hours: 5:00 AM to 12:00 AM

 - Location: Terminal D, opposite Gate D17 on the upper level

 - Hours: 5:30 AM to 10:00 PM